PSAT / NMSQT 2021: What You Need to Know

 - It can be an early indicator of strengths and areas for improvement, which is useful for your test prep plan.

 - It gives students a sense for how they would score on the SAT.

 - The National Merit Scholarship Corporation uses the junior year PSAT/NMSQT scores to select candidates for Merit Scholarship awards.

 Often, we are asked by families – should we prepare for the PSAT test?
-Generally speaking, we don’t recommend test prep for the PSAT.
+Generally, we don’t recommend studying for the PSAT.
 Remember, this is a practice test.
 The PSAT is not a required test for college admission.
-We recognize, however, that test prep planning is a highly individualized process, and there are some exceptions.
+We recognize, though, that test prep planning is a highly individualized process, and there are some exceptions.
 Students who get anxious or those who have the potential to qualify for the National Merit Scholarship Program could benefit from PSAT test prep.